Muddz/StyleableToast/README.md

 - Set an spinning animation effect on your icon (see below example)
 - Works from Api 16+

+## CURRENTLY WORKING ON UPDATE 2.0 - RELEASE THIS WEEK!

 ## Update version: 1.0.9 |  03 June 2017
 - **IMPORTANT** Replaced constructor initialisation with builder pattern!
 - Support for RTL when icons is used.